BayashiPascal/SDSIA/README.md

 By creating its own POV-Ray script, the user can create any needed data set, selecting precisely which aspect of the scene is constant and which is variable.
 The level of difficulty of the data set, from the point of view of the software or algorithm used for analysis, can then be controlled at will.
 By choosing the appropriate variable in the scene, the user could also study a particular property of a given software or algorithm (e.g, is it more sensitive to variation in shape or variation in color).

 Once the user has written the script to render images, the python module takes care of the tedious tasks of rendering (only needed data sets), files and folders management, creation of a description file in JSON format for later use.
-It also generates perfect masks (black and white image) by modifying the texture properties of the objects in the scene.
+It also generates perfect one or several masks (black and white image) by modifying the texture properties of the objects in the scene.

 The number of images per data set, the dimensions and format of each image are also defined by the user.
 Then, one can create sets corresponding to its needs, in particular memory, disk storage, processing time limits.